tynaalban/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 7.
 Move the file betty
 Task 8.
 Delete betty
 Task 9.
 Delete my first directory
-Task 10 .script that changes the working directory to the previous one.
+Task 10 .script that changes the working directory to the previous one Task 11. script that lists all files
+Task 12. script that prints the type of the file